Hinckley, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $70,278, and the median income for a family was $79,667.
 Males had a median income of $54,028 versus $35,417 for females.
 The per capita income for the village was $33,663.
 About 4.9% of families and 8.9% of the population were below the poverty line, including 5.4% of those under age 18 and 5.7% of those age 65 or over.

 Popular culture

 In 1981, Hinckley served as a stand-in for fictional North Crawford in Jonathan Demme's film adaptation of Who Am I This Time? by Kurt Vonnegut, Jr. Christopher Walken and Susan Sarandon portray two painfully shy people who find one another through a community theater production of "A Streetcar Named Desire", in which they portray the tempestuous Stanley and Stella Kowalski.